alexandre-dacaf/cliware/docs/concepts.md

     - Deal with key presses when the app is focused (switch terminals, access terminal, delete terminal)
         - Terminal creation and column altering will be dealt with later
     - Then, we can move to implementing the print function, and later the prompt chaining basics
 - Remember: focus on the basics!
-We need sprint 1 to end with v0.1.0, where we'll have a functioning interface with basic navigation, basic prompt chaining with text inputs only and basic configuration with the config.js file.
+We need sprint 1 to end with v0.1.0, where we'll have a functioning interface with basic navigation, basic prompt chaining with TextPrompts only and basic configuration with the config.js file.
+This version should have a TextPrompt that's purely configurable with the config.js, including it's properties and methods.
+The Terminal component should be able to load the config.js (or use a helper component/function) and determine the next steps needed by the chain.
+Printing should be made by the terminal, as should be the prompt calling process.
+- Oh, two more things:
+1. Simplicity!
+The whole philosophy behind this is having an opinionated framework to build fast and easy interfaces.
+Even the cli-like design is meant to relate this minimalist feel.
+The focus is not to allow endless customization.
+Make it rigid, make developers adapt to the framework (not the other way around).
+2. The interface should _feel_ like a CLI, not necessarily be one.
+The design should _seem_ text based, not actually be one.
+Use the web frontend stack to your advantage.